hhuss2/Study-Hub-Chat-App/README.md

 # Study Hub Chat Application

 Study Hub is a real-time chat application that utilizes Spring Boot for the backend and React for the frontend.
-It supports public chat rooms, private messaging, and dynamic room creation.
+It supports public chat rooms and dynamic room creation.

 ## Features